Szeba25/Hades/README.md

 # Hades
 Educational tool for teaching programming.
-For programming, the tool currently supports creating, and solving tasks in C programming language, but thanks to the underlying structure it can be easily extended to support more!
+The tool currently supports creating, and solving tasks in C programming language, but thanks to the underlying structure it can be easily extended to support more!
 The user interface currently supports Hungarian, and English language files.

 # Examples (from the Hungarian version)